Medicare has five main options that offer healthcare benefits to people age 65 and older and people with disabilities and some chronic conditions:

 - medical equipment

-What Medicare Part B costs
+What does Medicare Part B cost?

 Medicare Part D is the plan that covers prescription drugs not covered by Part B, which are typically the kind of medications that need to be administered by a doctor, like an infusion or injection.
 This plan is optional, but many people choose to have it so their medications are covered.

 The cost for Medicare Part D varies depending on what kinds of medications you take, the plan you have, and which pharmacy you choose.
 You will have a premium to pay and, depending on your income, you may have to pay additional costs.
 You may also have to make copayments or pay a deductible.

 While Medicare covers a wide range of care, not everything is covered.
 Most dental care, eye exams, hearing aids, acupuncture, and any cosmetic surgeries are not covered by original Medicare.